NathanWycoff/prox_alasso/README.txt

 4) Have your virtual environment activated.

 ---
-Unfortunately, the two case studies of section 6.4/6.5 involve datasets which we are not able to release publically.
+Unfortunately, the two case studies of section 6.4/6.5 involve datasets which we are not able to release publicly.
 Therefore, our scripts create synthetic versions of these datasets to illustrate our methodology.

 ---